dhellmann/pymotw-3/source/glob/index.rst

    globbing

 .. module:: glob
-    :synopsis: Use Unix shell rules to find filenames matching a pattern.
+    :synopsis: Use UNIX shell rules to find filenames matching a pattern.

-:Purpose: Use Unix shell rules to find filenames matching a pattern.
+:Purpose: Use UNIX shell rules to find filenames matching a pattern.

 Even though the :mod:`glob` API is small, the module packs a lot of power.
 It is useful in any situation where a program needs to look for